anoopjayadharan/tech-blog/content/posts/ssh-ket based authN.md

 ---
 How about managing multiple GitHub accounts locally using SSH Keys?

-In the real world, you must work with multiple GitHub accounts: one for open-source contributions, another for personal projects, and probably one more for your corporate tasks.
+In the real world, you must work with multiple GitHub accounts: one for open-source contributions, another for personal projects, and probably one more for your corporate tasks.<!--more-->

 {{< admonition >}}
     The following diagram illustrates the setup